sfrauenfelder/chartjs-plugin-gridline-background/README.md

 Include into your html, after Chart.js.

 <h2>Configuration</h2>
-The plugin has two settings, which should be given under the gridLines (under each scale, just like the gridline foreground color):
+The plugin has two settings, which should be given under the gridLines, in turn under each scale, just like the gridline foreground color.
+See <a href="http://www.chartjs.org/docs/latest/axes/styling.html#grid-line-configuration">here</a>.
 <table>
 <thead>
 <tr>